Get FREE Legal Advice from ‘LegalforLandlords’

 Please note, failure to serve this notice correctly may delay the repossession, so if you feel out of your depth, it might be wise to consult a professional eviction company to advise you or do this for you.

-Step 5 – Getting a court order
+Step 5 – Issuing a court order

 Once the notice has expired, and if the tenant has not paid the owed amount or moved out of your property, you may apply for a hearing at a County Court.
 For more information on arranging a hearing at a county court, please go to the County Court HMCS page.